 Common image-related problems in signatures

-You experience various problems with images in emails, e.g. embedded pictures are not displayed in received emails or disappear when replying/forwarding.
+You experience various problems with images in email signatures, e.g. embedded pictures are not displayed in received emails, are misplaced in the message thread, or disappear when replying/forwarding.

-- Email client security restrictions or bandwidth usage protection
+- Images are not displayed (and you need to download them) due to email client security restrictions or bandwidth usage protection

-- CodeTwo and other third-party software message format conversion
+- Email format conversion by CodeTwo and other third-party software

 - Images show up as attachments in Outlook for Mac